 Ms Rachel Kenny

-Senior Planner, Fingal County Council.
+Director of Planning, An Board Pleanala.
 Rachel Kenny graduated from UCD with a Bachelors of (Civil) Engineering and Masters in Regional & Urban Planning.
-She is currently Senior Planner with Fingal County Council, having previously worked as Senior Planner for Meath County Council, Inspector for An Bord Pleanala, as well as for Louth County Council, Drogheda Borough Council and Brady Shipman Martin.
+She is currently Director of Planning with An Bord Pleanal, having previously worked as Senior Planner with both Fingal County Council and Meath County Council.
+Rachel has over the last twenty years experience in various planning authorities, An Bord Pleanala and in the private sector.
 Rachel is a member of the Irish Planning Institute, and one of its past-presidents, as well as a former member of Comhar, the National Partnership for Sustainable Development.